-“I will help my clients identify their challenges (and not just the symptoms of those challenges); develop tools to create solutions to their challenges, and assess their progress and create plans for sustained success”
+“I will help my clients identify their challenges, develop tools to create solutions to their challenges, and assess their progress.
+I will help people create plans for sustained success”

 In sales, we call a statement like this an “elevator pitch” – a brief narrative I can give if riding on an elevator with someone who asks “so, what do you do?”
 Please note that I’m not writing about a vision statement, which is not the same as a mission statement.
 A vision statement is a declaration of your desired state or dream (e.g. “I want to be the best Director of Field Sales that I can possibly be”); a mission statement details what you will do to reach your desired state.
 Knowing where you want to be is a great start, knowing what it takes to get there is essential.